nekrassov01/Pasm/README.md

 code outline.yml
 ```

-Only validator processing can be called.
+`Invoke-PasmValidation` is implicitly called by `Invoke-PasmBlueprint` in the next step, but can also be called by itself.

 ```ps1
 Invoke-PasmValidation -FilePath outline.yml